 A conflict of interest that is likely unavoidable is that sound therapy studies are generally performed, analyzed, filtered, and presented by the treatment providers themselves.

-Click to Show: Dropout Omission Bias and Risk Disclosure
+Click to Show: Attrition Bias and Disclosure of Adverse Reactions

 In the CBT clinical trial (see counseling section), just 5 of 61 patients dropped out.
 The reasons for two were unrelated to sound tolerance issues.
 Reasons for the other three were not reported.